Tommy Bishop: Cronulla

 Bishop was brought in by the Cronulla-Sutherland Sharks for the next few seasons (1969-73).
 In that era it was fairly normal for Australian clubs to bring in British internationals.
 Upon Cronulla coach Ken Kearney leaving in the 1970 season, Bishop was offered and accepted the role of player-coach for his remaining time at the Sharks.
 Bishop's first match as coach in 1970 provided a 23–13 win over Newtown at Endeavour, but the club lost their next seven consecutive matches.
 Then out of the blue, came one of the greatest wins in the club's history.
 The Sharks thrashed the premiership bound South Sydney 25–6 with a style of open football that was soon to become the club's famous trademark.

 In 1971 Bishop helped the Cronulla side secure Great Britain power front rower Cliff Watson, and the club had their best season in of their history, winning a total of ten matches.
 Cronulla finished the season one win from the play-offs and that result most likely would have been even better, had it not been for Bishop succumbing to injury snapping his achilles tendon.
 This meant Bishop would not return to playing for Cronulla until the first match of the 1973 season.
 In the 1972 season Cronulla won eight of 22 games and languished in the lower half of the table, which just shows how much of a key Bishop was to their side.

 The year 1973 saw Bishop's Cronulla side make the end of season play-offs for the first time in the club's history and they did it in style.
 Cronulla-Sutherland lost only five games in the whole home-and-away season and finished just one point behind eventual Minor Premiers Manly, and ahead of local rivals St George.

 Cronulla being drawn against the Dragons defeated them surprisingly comfortably 18–0 in their first ever semi-final with the help of Bishop, Watson and Rogers.
 Bishop's Sharks lost to Manly leaving them having to achieve a win over Jack Gibson's Newtown to achieve the club's first Grand Final appearance.
 Cronulla established a crushing 18–4 half time lead over the Newtown side, before eventually winning 20–11.
 Cronulla were into the Grand Final in their first visit to the play-offs.

-Coach Bishop though knew that the Cronulla side's only real hope of beating the defending Premiers Manly was for his team of youthful players to niggle and unsettle the glamour Sea Eagles.
-Utilising the skills of Cliff Watson to lead the way, the 1973 Grand Final was the most brutal ever seen as Cronulla-Sutherland threw everything at Manly.
-In the end, it was a champion performance by Bobby Fulton that saw the Manly side home 10–7.
-This result was disappointing for Bishop but his name had been etched into Sharks history from the day.
+In the 1973 Grand Final, Cronulla-Sutherland faced defending premiers Manly with a team that included several young players.
+Cliff Watson played a prominent role for Cronulla, while Bobby Fulton contributed to Manly’s 10–7 victory.

 In 2005 Bishop was made an immortal of the Cronulla-Sutherland Sharks.